Xilinx/linux-xoclv2/Documentation/fpga/xrt.rst

 Baremetal
 ---------

-In baremetal deployments both MPF and UPF are visible and accessible. xmgmt driver binds to MPF. xmgmt driver operations are privileged and available to system administrator.
+In bare-metal deployments both MPF and UPF are visible and accessible. xmgmt driver binds to MPF. xmgmt driver operations are privileged and available to system administrator.
 The full stack is illustrated below::